 Centrally managing GDPR email disclaimers

-So, what’s the best way to efficiently manage a GDRR email disclaimer without causing your IT department undue stress?
+So, what’s the best way to easily manage a GDRR email disclaimer without causing your IT department undue stress?

-Email signature software from Exclaimer ensures all users the most consistent, professional, and legally compliant email disclaimers.
-That includes emails sent from mobiles, Macs, and automated CRM systems.
+Email signature software from Exclaimer gives all users the most consistent, professional and legally compliant email disclaimers.
+That includes emails sent from mobiles, Macs and automated CRM systems.